zef-dev/convoworks-pckg-mtg/README.md

-# convoworks-pckg-mtg
+# Magic: The Gathering Convoworks component package

-Contains Convoworks contexts and functions for parsing and handling Magic: The Gathering cards
+This package contains contexts and functions for parsing and handling Magic: The Gathering cards